jelinj8/dso203/README.md

 Lauch Command Prompt Window
 -
-- in Command Prompt CD into dso203-master directory with all the source files.
+- in Command Prompt CD into dso203-master directory with all the source files from above step

 Test the compiler
 -